dxc33linger/PSTonFPGA_demo/README.md

 To load incrementally learn 1 class online on top of a pre-trained model, perform:

 	python incremetnal_learning.py -task_division 9,1 -ne 2

+To check whether the mask is correct, run:
+	python check_mask.py

+To obtain interdiate results (post-activation value after each layer), run
+	python intermediate_date.py

 All the generated files are saved in ./result

 You will also need a cifar10 dataset file in .mat.
-Since the file is too large to upload to Github, please email the authours ({skvenka5, xiaocong}@asu.edu) to request the dataset.
+Since the file is too large to upload to Github, please email the authours to request the dataset.